Accommodation & Plan Search

 01

-Fallen leaves
+Fresh leaves

 02

-Fallen leaves
+Fresh leaves

-Ichinuma
+Ichinuma Pond

-Ichinuma, known as a pond at the entrance to the Shiga Kogen Highlands, used to be a watering hole for people, cattles and horses traveling along the ancient Kusatsu Highway.
+Ichinuma, known as a pond at the entrance to Shiga Kogen, used to be a watering hole for people, cattles and horses traveling along the ancient Kusatsu Highway.
 It is located at an altitude of 1,400 meters, and during the autumn foliage season, the vibrant red leaves of Japanese lacquer trees (Urushi) and maple trees welcome visitors, almost like a harbinger of the coming autumn beauty, offering an early glimpse of the season's splendor.

 03

-Fallen leaves
+Fresh leaves

 Kidoike is a crystal-clear pond surrounded by birch and bamboo grass.
 Especially in the early morning, it often becomes calm and the reflection of autumn leaves on the lake's surface is truly a natural beauty!
 Tanohara Marshland offers a stunning contrast between the grassy red leaves and Mt.
 Kasagatake.